 Panoramic sights, fields covered in wildflowers, lush green hills, stunning lakes, mysterious caves, gorgeous waterfalls: they provide the best background for a truly unforgettable vacation.

 If you want to experience Romania’s natural beauty and be in awe, head out to the mountains.
 Bring a hammock and a picnic basket for the ultimate open-air recreation.

 In addition to the breathtaking sights and relaxation, though, the Romanian mountains are an excellent location for thrilling outdoor activities which get your blood pumping.

 For instance, you can go bear-watching, hike, or take a ride on the cable car to the top of Romania’s tallest mountains.
 Consider the Bucegi Mountains, which are part of the Southern Carpathians, for this unique experience.

 There are many mountain resorts worth exploring through the Carpathian Mountains.
 Some of the most popular ones are Predeal (Brasov County), Sinaia (Prahova County), Paltinis (in the county of Sibiu).

 Remember when you were a kid and summer was one of great thrill and each day came with an exciting discovery?
 Well, spend a July vacation in Romania and bring some of that excitement back by going off the beaten track and exploring rural Romania.

-Romania’s countryside is a land which seems frozen in time.
-You’ll get to experience this extraordinary atmosphere if you visit the remote, picturesque villages in Transylvania, Bucovina or Maramures.
+Romania’s countryside is a land that seems frozen in time.
+You’ll get to experience this extraordinary atmosphere if you visit the remote, picturesque villages in Transylvania, Bucovina, or Maramures.

 In Viscri, for instance, the sound of cars honking is replaced by those of birds chirping.
 The village is hidden deep in the Transylvanian hills, and instead of the commotion of the city, you get meadows full of wildflowers and animals grazing.